FIDUCEO/FCDR_MVIRISRF/srf/README.md

-# Relative spectral response functions (SRF)
+# Dataset of relative MVIRI VIS spectral response functions

-Each folder named like
+Any folder named

-    srf_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_MMMMM_NN
+    srf_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_mmmmm_nn

-contains the retrieved in-flight relative spectral response functions for each Meteosat satellite.
-The first date component of the folder name designates the begin of the retrieval period, while second date component designates its (exclusive) end.
+contains in-flight relative MVIRI VIS spectral response function retrieved for the Meteosat-'x' satellite.
+The first date `YYYYDDD` of the folder name designates the begin of the retrieval period, the second date designates its (exclusive) end.
 Each file

-    srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_MMMMM_NN.dat
+    srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 included with such a folder provides the relative MVIRI VIS spectral response function for a certain day `ddd` of the year `yyyy`.